What is candidate screening?

 1. AI-enabled candidate screening

 This AI-driven software is designed to integrate with an ATS to automate the candidate screening process.
-By doing so, AI is changing the role of the recruiter by automating a time-consuming and repetitive task.
+By doing so, AI in the hiring process is changing the role of the recruiter by automating a time-consuming and repetitive task.
 This allows them to divert their energies towards vetting the shortlisted candidates.

 This intelligent software uses AI to learn the job qualification base on the job description and learns what a good candidate looks like based on historical hiring decisions.
 It also analyses the current employee database to analyse which candidates progress based on their performance and tenure.